okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-provisioning-integration/attribute-mapping/index.md

 When you add a SCIM template integration to your development org, it comes with base attributes set by default.
 The user schema in your SCIM application might not support all of these attributes.
 It is important that you go through the steps below to ensure that the integration you're submitting to Okta for review reflects the attributes supported by your application.

->**Note:** If you don't confirm your attributes and mappings before you submit your integration for review, the Okta App Analyst will return your submission with a request to update your attributes.
+>**Note:** Confirm your attributes and mappings before you submit your integration for review, or your submission will be returned by the Okta App Analyst with a request to update your attributes.

-## Delete Attributes
+## Delete attributes

 Before you can delete an attribute, you first need to remove the mapping for that attribute.